zjkuang/ReactNavigationTypeScript/README.md

 (With `yarn android` for the first time you may encounter some environment issues.
 If so, try the trouble-shooting in [doc/getting-started](https://github.com/zjkuang/ReactNavigationTypeScript/blob/master/doc/getting-started.txt) where started with `(Fix 'yarn android' issue:)`)

-## Screen Architecture in This Example
+## Navigation Screen Architecture in This Example

 ![](https://github.com/zjkuang/ReactNavigationTypeScript/blob/master/doc/Screen%20Architecture.png)

-## A Brief Walk-through

-In this example we created a simple archicture displaying how to manage navigations with `React Navigation` in `TypeScript`.
-We have a `RootStack` with two immediate children `MainTab` and `Modal`.
+In this example we have a `RootStack` with two immediate children `MainTab` and `Modal`.
 Then MainTab hosts 5 immediate children `AnnaStack`, `KristoffStack`, `SvenStack`, `OlafStack`, `ElsaStack`.
 And `AnnaStack` hosts a root component `Anna` and a details component `anna-details`.
-And so does each of the other siblings of `AnnaStack` such as `KristoffStack`, except for `ElsaStack` which serves like a `Settings` tab in a real-world app.
+And so does each of the other siblings of `AnnaStack` such as `KristoffStack`, except for `ElsaStack` which imitates a `Settings` tab in a real-world app.
+We push details, dismiss self from details with a button, navigate to the neighbour tab, present a modal.

-Now we have pushing of the details, navigating to the neighbour tab, presenting a modal, dismissing self from current stack shown in our example.

-Let's move on into code details for the tricks we needed in daily navigation.

-## Tricks
+## Notes

 ### Type-check Names/Params for  Screen Components with `ParamList`